Wythenshawe: In the media

 Wythenshawe was the outdoor filming location for the Channel 4 series Shameless, which shows various shots of the local tower-blocks, housing estates and other architecture unique to this area.
 Wythenshawe also housed the outdoor sets for the show, which were built on private property.
 Production moved from West Gorton (in East Manchester) in early 2007, following disruption to filming caused by local youths.

-In 2009, Sarah Ferguson, Duchess of York (former wife of Prince Andrew) went to Wythenshawe to make a television documentary for ITV1 entitled The Duchess on the Estate.
+In 2009, Sarah, Duchess of York (former wife of Prince Andrew) went to Wythenshawe to make a television documentary for ITV1 entitled The Duchess on the Estate.
 In it, she visited the Northern Moor area of Wythenshawe to meet locals and discuss their way of life, and to open a new local community centre.
 Both before and after its transmission, the documentary was criticised for being a self-serving publicity stunt by Ferguson and she was also criticised for her patronising attitude towards the local people.

-On 21 September 2023, the concert film Noel Gallagher's High Flying Birds Live at Wythenshawe Park, Manchester was released.
+On 21 September 2023, Noel Gallagher's High Flying Birds released the concert film Live at Wythenshawe Park, Manchester.